baSSiLL/SharpAvi/getting-started.md

 };
 ```

-Next, you define the streams of the file.
+Next, you define streams of the file.
 Often, all you need is a single video stream:
 ```cs
 // returns IAviVideoStream
 var stream = writer.AddVideoStream();
 ```

 You get an object implementing the `IAviVideoStream` interface.
-The interface contains several properties, the most important of which are `Width` and `Height`, defining the dimensions of a frame, and `Codec`, a FOURCC value defining the format of the stream's data.
-Let's use uncompressed stream with 32 bits per pixel.
+The interface contains several properties, the most important of which are `Width` and `Height`, defining the dimensions of a frame, and `Codec`, a [FOURCC](https://wikipedia.org/wiki/FourCC) value defining the format of the stream's data.
+Let's use an uncompressed stream with 32 bits per pixel.
 ```cs
 // set standard VGA resolution stream.Width = 640;